-GER 8 This course is an introduction to the study of imaginative expression in order to teach students the value of communication through creative writing, and also to encourage them to develop an appreciation for literary works of art.
-Students will write short stories and poetry about topics as unique and diverse as they themselves are in order to reveal new dimensions in their own lives and to bring a sense of dignity and respect to themselves and others.
-Basic technical problems and formal concepts of creative writing will be covered.
-Emphasis will be placed upon the writing of poems and short stories, but other forms of creative work may be utilized and discussed.
-Students will also study works by accomplished writers to see how those writers define and master their craft.
-A liberal arts writing intensive course.
+ing and its publication.
+Students hone their written communication skills through the discipline of creative writing, as well as develop a deeper understanding of the literary arts.
+Emphasis is placed upon the writing of poems and short stories, but other forms of creative work may be utilized and discussed.
+We cover basic technical problems and formal concepts of creative writing.
+Students also study works by accomplished writers to see how those writers define and master their craft.
+At the end of the semester, students seek publication of their work in various formats.
+This writing intensive course meets 3 hours per week.
+Pre-requisites include Expository Writing OR Oral and Written Expression and one literature course OR permission of the instructor..
 Three hours lecture per week.
 Prerequisites: Expository Writing (ENGL 101) or Oral and Written Expression (ENGL 102), and one literature course, or permission of instructor.

-ENGL 224 SURVEY OF NATIVE AMERICAN LITERATURES Fall/Spring, 3 credit hours
+SURVEY OF NATIVE AMERICAN LITERATURES Fall/Spring, 3 credit hours